A man and woman are talking to each other.

 As lawyers for the workers, we make sure that employers pay you for the long hours you put in and give you the wages you are owed.

 When day-rate workers are not paid their wages in a timely manner—or at all—they may be entitled to file an unpaid wage claim.
-Filing such a claim can be a complicated process, and it is important that day-rate workers understand their rights when it comes to taking legal action.
+Filing such a claim can be a complicated process for the everyday American.
+This is why it is important that day-rate workers understand their rights when it comes to taking legal action.

 The best place to start when considering filing an unpaid wage claim is to speak with a lawyer who is familiar with your state’s labor laws.
-This will help you understand what rights and protections you have under the law, as well as any potential risks and responsibilities associated with filing an unpaid wage claim.
+This will help you understand what rights and protections you have under the law.
+An attorney can also help assess any potential risks and responsibilities associated with filing an unpaid wage claim.

 At Josephson Dunlap, we dedicate 100% of our practice to helping workers seek the fair wages they are owed.
-If your employer has failed to fairly compensate you for all the hours you have worked, reach out to our experienced trial attorneys for help filing your day-rate worker unpaid wage claim.
-We proudly serve clients nationwide, offering personalized legal representation backed by a long, proven history of success.
-To date, we have recovered hundreds of millions of dollars in unpaid wages and overtime; learn how our team can help you with your case today.
+If your employer has failed to fairly compensate you for all the hours you have worked, reach out to our experienced trial attorneys for help.
+We can help with filing your unpaid wage claim.
+We also proudly serve clients nationwide, offering personalized legal representation backed by a long, proven history of success.
+To date, we have recovered hundreds of millions of dollars in unpaid wages and overtime.
+Learn how our team can help you with your case today.

-Employees who are paid a flat amount for each that they work, regardless of how many hours they work each day are considered to be “day rate” or “daily rate” employees.
+Employees who are paid a flat amount for each hour they work, regardless of how many hours they work each day, are considered to be “day rate” or “daily rate” employees.
 However, employers are typically required to pay their day-rate employees for overtime if they work any hours after a total of 40 hours have been completed during the work week.

 Here are some common types of day-rate jobs:

-• Construction Workers: Many construction workers, including carpenters, electricians, plumbers, and laborers, often work on a day-rate basis.
+• Construction Workers: Many construction workers, including carpenters, electricians, plumbers, and laborers, often work on a day-to-day basis.

 • Freelancers and Consultants: Various freelance professionals like writers, designers, photographers, and consultants may charge clients on a day-rate basis for their services.